acryps/environment/readme.md

 You'll need to restart your program whenever you change variables!

 ## Editing the values
-It does not get much simpler, just use `--edit` with an optional prefix (case insensitive)
+Just use `--edit` with an optional prefix (case insensitive).
+You'll be prompted to enter new values, just press enter to take the current value.

 ```
 $ npx environment --edit